andrewtarzia/mol-ellipsize/readme.rst

     )
     diameters = {i: ellipsoids[i][1] for i in ellipsoids}

+*Adding coordinates and conformers without using RDKit*

+The example in ``examples/arbitrary_coordinates.py`` shows the fitting of an ellipsoid to arbitrary points with and without the definition of a .Molecule.

 Contributors and Acknowledgements
 ---------------------------------

-I developed this code as a PhD student in the Huang and Doonan research groups at the University of Adelaide.
+I developed this code as a PhD student in the research groups of David Huang (<https://huanggroup.org/>) and Christian Doonan (<http://www.sumbydoonangroup.com/>) at the University of Adelaide.

 License
 -------